Virtual Private Networks (VPNs) are increasingly being used to get around the internet without using quotas.

 “We tested the top 150 free Android VPN apps and found that many had serious security and performance issues,” said VPN expert Callum Tennent.

-According to the research conducted in 2020 on 283 VPNs shows that many free VPNs contain malware.
+According to research conducted in 2020, on 283 VPNs shows that many free VPNs contain malware.